 If you’ve been reading IBC for a while, you’ll know that I’m crazy about Christmas.
-Inspired by some of my previous holiday decorating adventures, today I thought I’d highlight 10 Ideas for Beautiful Christmas Tree Decorations.
+Inspired by some of my previous holiday decorating adventures, today I thought I’d highlight some Beautiful Christmas Tree Decorating ideas!

 I hope you find this post helpful if you’re looking to update your tree decor or planning a completely new look.
 After blogging for almost 9 years, I have plenty of Christmas tree decorations to share.
 Would you believe I’ve decorated almost 20 different trees during that time?
 (I said I was Christmas crazy!)
 Although I can’t show you every tree, the following ideas are among my favorites.